marketredesign/pricecypher-python-api/README.md

 ```

 ### Contracts
-The `Script` or `ScopeScript` abstract classes can be extended with their abstract methods implemented to create
+The `Script`, `ScopeScript`, and `QualityTestScript` abstract classes can be extended with their abstract methods
-scripts usable in other services.
-The `ScopeScript` in particular is intended for scripts that calculate values of
-certain scopes for transactions.
+implemented to create scripts usable in other services.

+The `ScopeScript` in particular is intended for scripts that calculate values of certain scopes for transactions.

+The `QualityTestScript` is intended for scripts that check the quality of a data intake and produce a standardized
+output that can be visualized and/or used by other services.

 See the documentation on the abstract functions for further specifics.

 ## Development